 Below are five websites that frequently post job announcements for grant writers, proposal managers, and resource development staff.
-These job boards specialize in listing positions at nonprofit organizations and academic institutions:
+All of the sites focus on positions based at nonprofit organizations and academic institutions:

 Association of Fundraising Professionals: The Association of Fundraising Professionals (AFP) is a professional organization with a global membership of 30,000 members.
 The organization holds annual conferences and administers a certification program.
 AFP’s career site is accessible to non-members and includes an option to receive job alerts based on your search.

 Chronicle of Philanthropy: The Chronicle of Philanthropy is a news organization that provides information on and about fundraising, grant making, and the nonprofit sector.
 While most of the Chronicle content requires a paid subscription to access, the job board can be viewed for free.
 Postings can be sorted by position type, location, keywords, and categories such as grant seeking, donor relations, and grant administration.

 Idealist: Idealist is an excellent resource for finding nonprofit work, including grant writing and other development-related positions.
 The site posts U.S.-based and international job openings and is a resource for information about nonprofit organizations, the nonprofit sector, and volunteer opportunities.
 Idealist is a free resource.
 It is possible to browse the job postings without creating an account, but you will need to create an account if you want to save your job search or have job alerts emailed to you.

 InsideNGO: InsideNGO (now Humentum) is a member organization that works to strengthen the operational and management capacity of international nongovernmental organizations (NGOs).
 InsideNGO has a job board that is accessible to nonmembers.
 It also sponsors workshops on several topics including the federal grant process.
 The workshops are open to nonmembers and offered throughout the year.